Department of Economics and Business

 In years 3-5 students engage in their own research, under the guidance of the faculty members of the Department of Economics and Business and CREi.
 This stage typically takes four years to complete, but shorter and longer intervals are not uncommon.
 During their fifth year students are expected to go on the academic job market.

 Admissions to the PhD program at UPF are handled through applications to the Barcelona School of Economics (BSE) Master’s Degree in Economics and Finance: PhD Track, which is Year 1 of the PhD program.
-The first deadline is on January 15th and decisions can be expected to be communicated by late March.
+The first deadline is on January 15th and decisions can be expected to be communicated by mid-late February.
 Applications meeting this deadline are strongly encouraged.
 Applications after January 15th will be considered, until the program reaches capacity.

-Interested students should apply to the Master’s Degree in Economics and Finance: PhD Track, jointly offered with the Barcelona GSE.
-Applicants should have completed four years or more of university training (which may already include a Master’s Degree) when joining the program.
+Applicants should have completed four years or more of university training (which may already include a Master’s degree) when joining the program.
 Additional application requirements include: GRE test scores, a statement of purpose, a minimum of two letters of reference, English language test scores (if applicable), and a CV.
 To learn how to apply and all the necessary requirements, please visit this link.

-For students who may not have a sufficiently strong background to be admitted into the PhD program, we recommend the Master’s Degree in Economics and Finance: Economics Program and the Master’s Degree in Economics and Finance: Finance Program, jointly offered with the Barcelona GSE.
+For students who may not have a sufficiently strong background to be admitted into the PhD program, we recommend the Master’s Degree in Economics and Finance: Economics Program and the Master’s Degree in Economics and Finance: Finance Program, jointly offered with the BSE.
 The best students of these masters have a high chance to be accepted in the PhD at UPF (i.e., starting in year 1 of the PhD program).

 A handful of external candidates, who do not go through Year 1 (Master’s Degree in Economics and Finance: PhD Track), may be accepted directly to Year 2.
 This entry gateway is exceptional, and primarily open to students aiming to specialize in management studies.
 Economics and finance students are all expected to enter into the PhD program from Year 1, completing the Master’s Degree in Economics and Finance: PhD Track.